-The discovery of currently $\sim 4000^{[1]}$ extrasolar planets shows the ubiquity of planet formation outside our own solar system.
+The discovery of currently $\sim 4000^a$ extrasolar planets shows the ubiquity of planet formation outside our own solar system.
 Protoplanetary disks provide the basic material required for the formation of such planetary systems.
-Recent observations of protoplanetary disks surrounding stars in stellar clusters have been milestones in understanding some of the most fundamental questions regarding the formation and evolution of planetary systems, like disk sizes, lifetimes etc. [for example, 1-5]
+Recent observations of protoplanetary disks surrounding stars in stellar clusters have been milestones in understanding some of the most fundamental questions regarding the formation and evolution of planetary systems, like disk sizes, lifetimes etc. (for example, Moór et al. 2013; Mann et al. 2014; Bally et al. 2015; Tobin et al. 2015; Andrews et al. 2018).